kubeflow/community/proposals/issue_triage.md

     * Bugs that state that something is really broken and not working as intended.
     * Features/improvements that are blocking the next release.
   * **P1** - Rush - Work must be scheduled to assure issue will be fixed in the next release.
-  * **P2** - High - Never blocks a release, but should be scheduled for a specific expected release in the future rather than left unscheduled.
+  * **P2** - Low - Never blocks a release, assigned to a relevant project backlog if applicable.
-  * **P3** - Medium - Non-critical or cosmetic issues that could and probably should eventually be fixed but have no specific schedule and so are not necessarily assigned to a given release.
+  * **P3** - Very Low - Non-critical or cosmetic issues that could and probably should eventually be fixed but have no specific schedule, assigned to a relavant project backlog if applicable.

 * **P0** & **P1** issues must be attached to a Kanban board corresponding to the release it is targeting